gvwilson/thirdbit/src/fiction/makers-return/index.md

 "We can't just leave him here."

 "We have to,"
-Violet said a little unsteadily.
+Violet said,
+making a face at the taste in her mouth.
-"We have to get back to the ark or that crazy bot is going to blow it up!"
+"That crazy bot of yours is going to blow up the ark!
+It's going to blow *everything* up!"

 "What?
 How?"
 Sindy demanded.

-"He's going to use Z40 and Z51 to get on board except they're going to be carrying bombs or something, I don't know about that part, but they're going to blow up *inside* the ark,"
+"It's going to use Z40 and Z51 to get on board except they're going to be carrying bombs or something, I don't know about that part, but they're going to blow up *inside* the ark,"
 Violet explained in rush.
-"And if that happens the ship's engine will blow up too and destroy *everything*!"
+"And if that happens its engines will blow up too and destroy everything!
+Like,
+the whole valley and, and *everything*!"

 Sindy only hesitated for a moment.
 "Aright.